hapu66/soreg/README.md

 ## Usage

 ## Develop
+Branch from 'master', do your coding and issue a pull request.

 ## Ethics
 Please note that the 'soreg' project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.